ldileonardo/experience-manager-cloud-manager.en/help/using/dispatcher-configurations.md

    ```

 1. Now, create a subdirectory named `src` (as referenced in the assembly descriptor above on line 11) inside the dispatcher subdirectory to store the actual Apache and Dispatcher configurations.
 Within this `src` directory, create directories named `conf`, `conf.d`, `conf.dispatcher.d`, and `conf.modules.d`.
 1. Now you can populate the `conf`, `conf.d`, `conf.dispatcher.d`, and `conf.modules.d` directories with your configuration files.
 For example, the default configuration consists of these files and symbolic links.
+The files listed as symlinks must be committed to GIT as symlinks and not files or the target symlinks will be overwritten.

    ```
    dispatcher